Directly nabs $20M led by Samsung to help make customer service chatbots more intelligent, adds new CEO – TechCrunch

-Chatbots have had a patchy track record world of tech, where early efforts not only failed to deliver on the magical idea of a computer producing the exact answers you were looking for in a chat-based-Q&A, they even produced surprising (and not in a good way) results instead.
+Chatbots have had a patchy track record in the world of tech, where early efforts not only failed to deliver on the magical idea of a computer producing the exact answers you were looking for in a chat-based Q&A, they even produced surprising (and not in a good way) results instead.
 Things have moved along, though, and today a startup that’s built a platform to help improve chatbots’ responses is announcing a round of funding from a key strategic investor, a sign of demand and evidence that its solution is working.

-Directly — which has built a platform to help train companies’ chatbots by crowdsourcing experts and analysing chatbot usage to better “teach” the AI systems underpinning them — has raised $20 million in funding led by Samsung NEXT (Samsung’s VC arm), with participation also from Industry Ventures, AvidBank, and existing investors M12 (Microsoft’s VC), Costanoa Ventures, True Ventures and Northgate.
+Directly — which has built a platform to help train companies’ chatbots by crowdsourcing experts and analysing chatbot usage to better “teach” the AI systems underpinning them — has raised $20 million in funding led by Samsung NEXT (Samsung’s VC arm), with participation also from Industry Ventures, AvidBank and existing investors M12 (Microsoft’s VC), Costanoa Ventures, True Ventures and Northgate.

 Along with this, the company is announcing some executive news.
 Mike de la Cruz, who had been the company’s chief business officer and has held executive roles overseeing customer service products at SAP, HP Enterprise and elsewhere, is stepping up to be the new CEO.
 Antony Brydon, who co-founded the company with Jeff Patterson (currently head of product), is moving over from the CEO role to become head of platform, where he will focus on how and where to take Directly’s technology beyond its current market focus on chatbots built for customer service.

-The idea is to give over company growth to an expert in that area, while giving a company founder the chance to help figure out how best to focus the company to forge into newer areas.
+The idea is to hand over the focus on business growth to an expert, while giving a company founder the chance to help figure out how best to focus the company to forge into newer areas.

 “We are thrilled to have Mike at the helm of Directly,” Mark Selcow, partner at Costanoa Ventures, said in a statement.
 “He has driven record-setting growth for the company in 2019, and we look forward to the impact he’s going to have into 2020 and beyond.”

-Brydon and de la Cruz have known each other since college, which speaks to a long friendship and trust in each other too — a good sign, in my opinion.
+Brydon and de la Cruz have known each other since college, which speaks to a long friendship and trust in each other, too — a good sign, in my opinion.

-The valuation is not being disclosed except Brydon and de la Cruz, in a joint interview this week, confirmed to TechCrunch that it is north of $100 million.
+The valuation is not being disclosed, except Brydon and de la Cruz, in a joint interview this week, confirmed to TechCrunch that it is north of $100 million.
 When this round was being raised, PitchBook data noted that the valuation was $110 million, which roughly lines up with that.

 They added that the idea is that this funding was opportunistic — Samsung is a customer, along with biggies like Microsoft (also a strategic investor), and Airbnb (not an investor!).
 The bigger plan is to raise a much larger Series C round in 2021 — which implies it has enough runway for at least the next year.